Progress Report: Revised structure for APM Body of Knowledge 7th edition

 It also reflects that emerging thinking is to understand projects as social systems and project-based working in the context of accomplishing intended change and associated outcomes of strategic importance.

 How we are updating the APM Body of Knowledge?

-The APM Body of Knowledge benefits hugely from the input of the profession.
-The diversity of views and challenge helps improve what is produced.
-To provide access to everyone equally and to ensure we’ve captured a broad range of views fairly, we will be using an online consultation platform, CitizenSpace.
-This will be available from the 26 February for eight weeks.
+The seventh edition proposes to continue in the spirit of previous editions, collaborating with the project community to create a foundation for the successful delivery of projects, programmes and portfolios.
+The diversity of views and input helps improve what is ultimately produced.
+To provide access to everyone equally and to ensure we’ve captured a broad range of views fairly, we used an online consultation platform, CitizenSpace.

 Meet our editorial team